-Den Networks, Hathway Cable and Datacom
+Den Networks and Hathway Cable & Datacom Ltd.

 DEN claims to have the ability to reach 9.7 lakh homes and has more than 106,000 broadband subscribers.
-Hathway Cable is owned by the Raheja Group, while Sameer Manchanda owns DEN Networks.
+Hathway Cable is owned by the Raheja Group while Sameer Manchanda owns DEN Networks.
 They both are amongst the biggest players in the cable broadband market.

 RIL stated that Reliance Brands completed the acquisition of 100 % stake of Hamleys Global Holdings (HGHL) through a special purpose vehicle company set up in the United Kingdom.
 This acquisition will help Reliance Brands become a dominant player in the global toy retail industry.

 Hamleys was founded by William Hamley in London in 1760.
 It is one of the world's oldest retailers of toys and has changed hands several times.
 Hamleys has 167 stores across 18 countries.
-In India, Reliance Retail had the master franchise for the brand and operates 88 stores across 29 cities.
+In India, Reliance Retail had the master franchise for the brand and operated 88 stores across 29 cities.

-The investment represents 60% holding in the equity share capital of Vitalic Health and 100% direct equity ownership of its subsidiaries: Tresara Health Private Limited, Netmeds Market Place Limited, and Dadha Pharma Distribution Pvt Limited.
+The investment represents 60% holding in the equity share capital of Vitalic Health and 100% direct equity ownership of its subsidiaries: Tresara Health Private Limited, Netmeds Market Place Limited, and Dadha Pharma Distribution Pvt.
+Limited.

 "This investment is aligned with our commitment to provide digital access for everyone in India," said Isha Ambani, Director, RRVL

-Netmeds is one of the top online pharmacies in India that deals with a wide range of healthcare products like high-quality prescription medicines, over-the-counter pharmaceuticals, general health care products, Ayurvedic, and homeopathic medicines.
+Netmeds is one of the top online pharmacies in India that deals with a wide range of healthcare products like high-quality prescription medicines, over-the-counter pharmaceuticals, general health care products, Ayurvedic medicines, and homeopathic medicines.
 It has delivery facilities across India.
 It is a subsidiary of Dadha & Company, one of India’s most trusted pharmacy brands with over 100 years of experience in dispensing quality medicines.
 Pradeep Dadha founded the company in 2010 and it is headquartered at Chennai, Tamil Nadu.

-In addition to this, RIL made deals specifically to amplify the occupancy of Reliance Jio by acquiring software companies namely Surajya Services (EasyGov), and SankhyaSutra.
-Surajya Services (EasyGov) is a data solution company that is popular due to its EasyGov online portal that details government schemes and services to citizens.
-While SankhyaSutra Labs offers high-performance computing software simulation services.
+In addition to these acquisitions, RIL specifically made deals to amplify the occupancy of Reliance Jio by acquiring software companies namely Surajya Services (EasyGov) and SankhyaSutra.
+Surajya Services (EasyGov) is a data solution company that is known for its EasyGov online portal which details government schemes and services to citizens.
+SankhyaSutra Labs offers high-performance computing software simulation services.